DharmikPansuriya/Calculator.github.io/README.md

 # Calculator
-Created a Calculator using HTML, CSS and JavaScript.
+I created a simple arithmetic web calculator using HTML, CSS and JavaScript.

-I am beginner and learning JavaScript.
-Also trying to create different applications using JavaScript.